 These attacks may occurs when malicious users send commands to a database by entering them into input boxes on websites or web applications.
 The purpose of the attack is to modify or destroy the information stored in the database, either for malicious reasons or simply for the joy of watching things burn.
 The attacker’s goal is to make the database behave unintendedly so that information can be retrieved from it that wasn’t intended by its creators.

 Whether you choose MariaDB or MySQL, no database is completely immune to the myriad tactics of modern hackers.
 As such you need to be proactive in preventing them from succeeding.
+Innovative web developers are essential for creating robust digital defenses against various cybersecurity threats.

 Top Tips for Preventing SQL Injection Attacks